khaTruongIT/interview-web/FileMarkdown/Wev-EN.md

 This example demonstrates the basic CRUD (Create, Read, Update, Delete) operations for managing a collection of books.
 It includes routes for retrieving all books, retrieving a specific book by ID, adding a new book, updating an existing book, and deleting a book.

 # SQL
+1. `What is index in sql, give example`

+In SQL, an index is a database object that improves the speed of data retrieval operations on a database table.
+Indexes are created on one or more columns of a table and provide a quick lookup mechanism for locating rows in the table based on the indexed columns.
+Here are a few types of indexes commonly used in SQL:

+1. **Primary Key Index:**
+   - A primary key index is automatically created when you define a primary key for a table.
+It ensures that each value in the indexed column(s) is unique and not null.
+   - Example:
+     ```sql
+     CREATE TABLE Students (
+       StudentID INT PRIMARY KEY,
+       FirstName VARCHAR(50),
+       LastName VARCHAR(50)
+     );
+     ```

+2. **Unique Index:**
+   - A unique index ensures that the values in the indexed column(s) are unique, similar to a primary key.
+However, unlike a primary key, a table can have multiple unique indexes.
+   - Example:
+     ```sql
+     CREATE TABLE Employees (
+       EmployeeID INT,
+       SocialSecurityNumber VARCHAR(15) UNIQUE,
+       FirstName VARCHAR(50),
+       LastName VARCHAR(50)
+     );
+     ```

+3. **Non-Clustered Index:**
+   - A non-clustered index is an index in which the logical order of the index does not match the physical order of the rows on disk.
+This means that the data rows are stored separately from the index, and the index contains pointers to the corresponding data rows.
+   - Example:
+     ```sql
+     CREATE NONCLUSTERED INDEX IX_EmployeeLastName
+     ON Employees (LastName);
+     ```

+4. **Clustered Index:**
+   - A clustered index determines the physical order of data rows in a table.
+When you create a clustered index, the table data is rearranged to match the order of the index.
+A table can have only one clustered index.
+   - Example:
+     ```sql
+     CREATE CLUSTERED INDEX IX_StudentID
+     ON Students (StudentID);
+     ```

+5. **Composite Index:**
+   - A composite index involves more than one column.
+It can be created on multiple columns to improve the performance of queries that involve conditions on those columns.
+   - Example:
+     ```sql
+     CREATE INDEX IX_EmployeeName
+     ON Employees (LastName, FirstName);
+     ```

+It's important to note that while indexes can significantly improve query performance, they also come with some overhead during data modification operations (inserts, updates, deletes).
+Therefore, it's crucial to carefully consider the columns to index based on the specific queries your application will be executing frequently.
 # NOSQL